krane/krane/docs/cli.md

 ### describe

-Describe a deployment.
-This provides details on the containers part of the deployment
+Describe a deployment in detail.
+This provides details on the containers part of the deployment.

 ```
 krane describe <deployment>